ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

-The purpose of this message is for the client (sender gateway) to convey a signed claim to the server (receiver gateway) declaring that the asset in question has been locked or escrowed by the client in the origin network (e.g. to prevent double spending).
+The purpose of this message is for the client (sender gateway) to convey a signed claim to the server (receiver gateway) declaring that the asset in question has been locked or escrowed by the client in the origin network (e.g. to prevent double-spending).

 The format of the claim is dependent on the network or system of the client and is outside the scope of this specification.